-- American Hallmark Insurance Company of Texas presently retains a portion of the risks on the commercial property/casualty policies marketed within the Standard Commercial Segment, retains a portion of the risks on personal policies marketed within the Personal Segment and retains a portion of the risks on the commercial, medical professional liability and aviation property/casualty policies marketed within the Specialty Commercial Segment. - Hallmark Specialty Insurance Company presently retains a portion of the risks on the commercial property/casualty and medical professional liability policies marketed within the Specialty Commercial Segment. - Hallmark Insurance Company presently retains a portion of the risks on both the personal policies marketed within the Personal Segment and the commercial and aviation property/casualty products marketed within the Specialty Commercial Segment. - Hallmark National Insurance Company was acquired on December 31, 2010.
-Simultaneous with the closing of the acquisition, HNIC entered into reinsurance contracts with an affiliate of the seller, SAPCI, pursuant to which SAPCI will handle all claims and assume all liabilities arising under policies issued by HNIC prior to the closing and a portion of the liabilities during a transition period of up to six months following the closing.
+- American Hallmark Insurance Company of Texas presently retains a portion of the risks on the commercial property/casualty and workers compensation policies marketed within the Standard Commercial Segment, retains a portion of the risks on personal policies marketed within the Personal Segment and retains a portion of the risks on the commercial, medical professional liability, aviation and satellite launch property/casualty policies marketed within the Specialty Commercial Segment. - Hallmark Specialty Insurance Company presently retains a portion of the risks on the commercial property/casualty and medical professional liability policies marketed within the Specialty Commercial Segment. - Hallmark Insurance Company presently retains a portion of the risks on both the personal policies marketed within the Personal Segment and the commercial and aviation property/casualty products marketed within the Specialty Commercial Segment. - Hallmark National Insurance Company was acquired on December 31, 2010.
 Commencing January 1, 2011, HNIC retains a portion of the risks on the personal policies marketed within the Personal Segment.

-• Hallmark County Mutual Insurance Company control and management was acquired effective June 5, 2009 through the acquisition of all of the issued and outstanding shares of CYR Insurance Management Company ("CYR").
-CYR has as its primary asset a management agreement with HCM which provides for CYR to have management and control of HCM.
-HCM is used to front certain lines of business in our Specialty Commercial and Personal Segments in Texas where we previously produced policies for third party county mutual insurance companies and reinsured 100% for a fronting fee.
-HCM does not retain any business.
+- Hallmark County Mutual Insurance Company control and management is maintained through our wholly owned subsidiary CYR Insurance Management Company ("CYR").
+CYR has as its primary asset a management agreement with HCM, which provides for CYR to have management and control of HCM.
+HCM is used to front certain lines of business in our Specialty Commercial and Personal Segments in Texas.
+HCM does not retain any business. - Texas Builders Insurance Company was acquired July 1, 2011 and retains a portion of the risks on the workers compensation policies marketed within our Standard Commercial Segment.

-AHIC, HIC, and HSIC have entered into a pooling arrangement pursuant to which AHIC retains 46.0% of the total net premiums written by any of them, HIC retains 34.1% of our total net premiums written by any of them and HSIC retains 19.9% of our total net premiums written by any of them.
-Neither HCM nor HNIC is a party to the intercompany pooling arrangement.
+AHIC, HIC, HSIC and HNIC have entered into a pooling arrangement pursuant to which AHIC retains 33% of the total net premiums written by any of them, HIC retains 28% of our total net premiums written by any of them, HSIC retains 28% of our total net premiums written by any of them and HNIC retains 11% of our total premiums written by any of them.
+Neither HCM nor TBIC is a party to the intercompany pooling arrangement.